albar965/littlenavmap-manual/src/en/OPTIONS.rst

    minus the ``.txt`` extension to assign the geometry to a center by callsign.

-See :ref:`load-scenery-library-online-airspaces` for more information.
+See chapter :doc:`AIRSPACELOAD` for more information.

-.. _simulator-aircraft:
+.. _options-simulator-aircraft:
-.. _page13:
+.. _page16:

 |Simulator Aircraft Icon| Simulator Aircraft
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~